 Millennials, known for spending more on experiences than on material things, seem to have a naturally strong pull towards the ‘lifestyle of less’.
 The trend of owning just 33 items of clothing, decluttering by throwing away an item a day, and cooking with 10 ingredients or less, is catching on fast with India’s urban millennial crowd.
 And a similar trend is taking over the housing sector as well.
-The millennial generation, who by 2020, will account for 65 percent of the Indian population want their living spaces to define their values.
-They want their homes to be a reflection of their preference to ‘declutter’ rather than ‘hoard’.
+The millennial generation, who by 2020, account for 65 percent of the Indian population want their living spaces to define their values, which is why they prefer minimalistic homes.
+They prefer smaller homes to be a reflection of their preference to ‘declutter’ rather than ‘hoard’.

-We see this trend in India too, where the current demand for ‘affordable housing’, is set to continue through the next decade.
-Studio apartments, single bedroom or compact double bedroom apartments are what the minimalists are seeking out.
+We see this trend in India too, where the current demand for ‘smaller homes’, is set to continue through the next decade.
+Small house ideas such as studio apartments, single bedroom or compact double bedroom apartments are what the minimalists are seeking out.
 The newly launched project Here & Now, consisting of 384 homes has been built along a similar formula.
 The homes range from 440 square feet studio apartments to 990 square feet compact double bedrooms- perfect for singles, couples and young families who are living the minimalistic lifestyle.

 A CNBC news report stated that 85 percent of millennials in the US think real estate is a good investment.
 In India, 65 percent of them aspire to invest in property.
 But for this to happen, housing trends must match their intended aspirations.